LanSchool

-LanSchool is a classroom management software owned by Lenovo and focused on school environments.
-The company is based in Research Triangle Park, North Carolina, and was founded as LanFan Technologies in February 1986.
+LanSchool is a classroom management software owned by Lenovo focused on school environments.
+The company is based in Research Triangle Park, North Carolina.
+It was founded as LanFan Technologies in February 1986.
 Two versions of the software are available: LanSchool Classic, the locally hosted version, and LanSchool Air, the cloud-based version.
-Both versions enable teachers to monitor students’ screens while in class, limit the websites students may visit, “push” a website to open on all classroom devices, and message the class.
+Both versions enable teachers to monitor students’ screens while in class, limit the websites students may visit, as well as “push” websites and messages to classroom devices.

 Technology

 LanSchool's software uses a proprietary remote desktop protocol that communicates over a local area network.
 An application is installed on the teacher's computer, which communicates peer-to-peer with a software agent running on pupils' computers.
-Lanschool can function on most computer systems.

 History

-Originally named LanFan Technologies, the company was founded in February 1986.
-Dana Doggett began exploring the concept of a software application that would allow an instructor to control multiple computers.
+Originally named LanFan Technologies, the company was founded in February 1986 by Dana Doggett.
+Doggett began exploring the concept of a software application that would allow an instructor to control multiple computers.

 Doggett developed a software tool called PC Chalkboard that was then implemented by Novell.
 PC Chalkboard allowed Novell lab instructors to broadcast their screens to each PC in the lab.
 LanSchool was licensed by both Intel and IBM and actively marketed through each company's education sales channel.
 In April 2001, Doggett left Intel and formed another company, LanSchool Technologies, LLC, where he could work on LanSchool full-time.